Bare Naked in Italy . . .

 Seems that while I was planning to get the clothing, the bellman had decided to bring the clothes to me.
 Service with a smile.
 Only he wasn’t smiling.
 He seemed to be knocked off balance at the sight of me.
 I can only describe his look as one of sheer terror with a dash of completely mortified.
 He lets out a small scream, a string of Italian apologies, and as quickly as he came, he vanishes.
 With the clothes!
 I have never seen anyone back out of a room so quickly.
 As I replay the sequence of events, I’m sure I appeared to be running at him, crazed and naked.
 The poor, poor man.

-I lay down next to him and repeat my story several times, emphasizing the words and my feelings of horror.
+I lay down next to him and tell my story several more times, emphasizing the words and my feelings of horror.
 He laughs a little, but doesn’t seem to grasp the magnitude of the situation, no big deal.
 He’s more concerned about getting the clothes and calls the front desk.
 Before he completes his first sentence, the frantic voice of a young woman comes through loud and clear.
 I cannot hear her exact words, but she is definitely apologizing and begging forgiveness.
 He cannot get a word in edgewise.
 He tries to console her, assuring her it’s okay, we are not mad, we have a sense of humor, etcetera, etcetera.
 I am sure she imagines a scathing online review that will lead to huge loss of business, surely the loss of her job, and humiliation for the entire village.
 Seems everyone has forgotten that I was caught one hundred percent naked.

 When it becomes clear he cannot ease her mind (Did I mention I was the one caught naked?), he wraps up the call by telling her he will come down to pick up the clothing.
 He hangs up the phone, looks at me and says, It’s an international incident.
 And he cannot stop laughing, he laughs a little too long, but I let him.
 Funny thing is now I’m feeling bad for the staff.
 I start thinking out loud and wondering if maybe I should talk to the bellman personally and tell him no hard feelings, in the end it was really funny, now we’re laughing about it.
 Ha, ha, ha, ha, ha.
 The napper looks at me in all seriousness and says, absolutely not, we need to drop it and never talk about it again.
 Just let it go.
 We agree this is the best plan.

-We lay there a few more minutes and he says, Would if make you feel better if I went downstairs naked and to pick up the clothes?
+We lay there a few more minutes and he says, Would if make you feel better if I went downstairs naked to pick up the clothes?
 I laugh and say, Why don’t you call them up and answer the door naked.
 And we keep laughing.
 I interrupt the laughter and say, I cannot believe this happened.
 He looks at me and says . . .
 Seriously?
 You are always naked.
 It’s bound to happen!
 This won’t be the last time.
 He’s right.
 I’m not an exhibitionist, truly.
 It was part of my upbringing, four girls and one bathroom to share.
 Maybe blame it on growing up in the 70s?

 We leave for the evening, excited about our dinner plans, looking good, pressed, refreshed and smiling.
 As we exit the lobby, the manager sheepishly lifts her head as I pass and gives me a small smile and tiny wave.
 I smile as if nothing ever happened.
 As for the bellman, he is nowhere to be found, never saw him again for the rest of the trip.
 Poor guy.